-The Selected Heading is adjusted using the HDG Knob on either PFD.
-Pressing the CWS Button and hand-flying the aircraft does not change the Selected Heading.
-The autopilot guides the aircraft back to the Selected Heading upon release of the CWS Button.
+The Selected Heading is adjusted using the HDG Knob.
+Pressing the CWS Switch and hand-flying the aircraft does not change the Selected Heading.
+The autopilot guides the aircraft back to the Selected Heading upon release of the CWS Switch.

-Turns are commanded in the same direction as Selected Heading Bug movement, even if the bug is turned more than 180° from the present heading (e.g., a 270° turn to the right).
-However, Selected Heading changes of more than 330° at a time result in turn reversals.
+Turns are commanded in the same direction as Selected Heading Bug movement, even if the bug is turned more than $180^{\circ}$ from the present heading (e.g., a $270^{\circ}$ turn to the right).
+However, Selected Heading changes of more than $330^{\circ}$ at a time result in turn reversals.

-Figure 7-26 Heading Select Mode
+Figure 7-21 Heading Select Mode

-NAVIGATION MODES (GPS, VOR, LOC)
+NAVIGATION MODES (GPS, VOR, LOC, BC)